bayesianbrad/machine-learning-flight-rules/README.md

 # What are "flight rules"?

 #### Copied from: https://github.com/k88hudson/git-flight-rules

-A guide for astronauts (now, programmers using Git) about what to do when things go wrong.

 > _Flight Rules_ are the hard-earned body of knowledge recorded in manuals that list, step-by-step, what to do if X occurs, and why.
 Essentially, they are extremely detailed, scenario-specific standard operating procedures. [...]